samervalente/SamerValente/README.md

 </div>

 ### Tech Skills
-I constantly seek to improve myself in various areas, from hardskills to softskills, such as communication and emotional intelligence.
+I constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
 Feel free if you want to contact me to share experiences!
 ### Languages

 <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E" />